United States Capitol crypt: Origin and construction

 The crypt originated with the initial designs drawn up for the United States Capitol by William Thornton, which called for a rotunda to be placed between the two wings of the building.
 The room beneath the rotunda was therefore required to support the large space above it.
 However, construction did not begin on the central part of the Capitol, where the rotunda and the room beneath it were located, until after the War of 1812.

 Construction on the Capitol itself began in 1793, when the first American President, George Washington, laid down the cornerstone to the north wing of the building.
 Upon the death of Washington in 1799, the designers of the Capitol went to Martha Washington and requested permission to build a tomb for her husband in the Capitol.
 She acquiesced to this request and plans were made to construct the tomb underneath the floor that supported the rotunda.
 This area was designated the crypt, as it would serve as the entry to the tomb.

 Delays wracked the construction efforts of the Capitol's builders, notably the interruption by the War of 1812, when all construction came to a halt.
 In August 1814, the British captured the city of Washington and set fire to the Capitol, nearly destroying the entire building.
 Thus, when construction recommenced after the war ended in 1815, it was initially to rebuild what had been lost to the fire.

 The central section of the Capitol comprising the rotunda and the crypt was not completed until 1827 under the oversight of Architect of the Capitol Charles Bulfinch.
 However, plans to re-inter Washington in the Capitol fell apart when attempts were made to retrieve his body from Mount Vernon, the President's home, due to restrictions of Washington's will and refusal of the plantation's then owner, John Washington.

 A marble compass was set into the floor of the chamber to mark the point where the four quadrants of the District of Columbia meet.

 Usage

-In the late 1800s and early 1900s the crypt was used for bicycle parking.
+Circa 1900, the Capitol crypt was used informally for bicycle parking.

 Today, the crypt serves as the main thoroughfare of the ground floor of the Capitol and is a stop for all Capitol Tours provided through the Capitol Visitor Center.
 The crypt also contains the Magna Carta Case, a gold case which held one of the copies of the Magna Carta when it was on loan to the United States for the Bicentennial celebration.

 There are 12 (previously 13) statues from the National Statuary Hall Collection, representing the 13 original states, located in the crypt.
 They are: